Video Village: Foreign versions

 An Australian version, based on Video Village Junior, was in production from 1962 to 1966, made by Crawford Productions for HSV-7.
 It was hosted by Danny Webb with Elizabeth Harris and Chris Christensen (later replaced by Vic Gordon).
 Each episode of the show ended with children singing a song.

 A similar concept was later used in the Canadian game show The Mad Dash, which aired on CTV from 1978 to 1985.
 Also similar have been Italian and Spanish language game shows named for and in imitation of the game of the goose.

 Board game

-In 1960, Milton Bradley released a board game "home version" of the game.
-Its rules closely matched those of the television program.
+In 1960, Milton Bradley, Chad Valley Co Ltd, and John Sands Pty Ltd released a board game "home version" of the game.
+It used roll and spin and move mechanisms and its rules closely matched those of the television program.
 The game proved popular enough that Milton Bradley continued to sell copies even after the show had been cancelled.
-Milton Bradley's Boob Tube game was also sold as a Video Village tie-in.
+Funfair Games, John Sands Pty Ltd, and Milton Bradley's Boob Tube game was also released as a Video Village tie-in in 1962.